dtavares7/Api/README.md

 3.  **Start Apache Server:**
     Open the XAMPP Control Panel and start the **Apache** module.
 A green status indicates it's running correctly.

-    [Image of XAMPP Control Panel with Apache started]

 ## Usage